MicrosoftDocs/learn/learn-pr/azure/authenticate-azure-deployment-pipeline-service-principals/includes/2-understand-service-principals.md

 - **A user** represents a human, who usually signs in interactively using a browser.
 Users often have additional security checks associated with their sign-ins, such as multi-factor authentication (MFA) and conditional access based on their location or network.
 - **A group** represents a collection of users.
 Groups don't authenticate directly, but they provide a convenient way to assign permissions to a set of users together.
 - **A service principal** represents an automated process or system, which usually doesn't have a human directly running it.
 Service principals are the topic of this module.
-- **A managed identity** is a special type of service principal, which we discuss further below.
+- **A managed identity** is a special type of service principal, which is discussed further below.

 ### Service principals